Atmospheric and Oceanic Sciences

 The flexible graduate program offers students opportunities for research and courses in a wide range of disciplines, including geophysical fluid dynamics, atmospheric physics, atmospheric chemistry, biogeochemistry of the land and ocean, atmospheric modeling, ocean modeling, climate dynamics, global climate change and paleo-climate.
 Through the Science, Technology and Environmental Policy (STEP) Program at the Woodrow Wilson School of Public and International Affairs and the Princeton Environmental Institute, students can explore climate- and air pollution-related policy.

 Upon entering the program, students are advised by their adviser, or the graduate work committee until they select an adviser from the program faculty.
 The plan of study is flexible and is tailored to the needs of the individual, but during the first two years it normally concentrates on course work and independent preparation for the general examination.
 A student must take a minimum of seven courses during the first two years to prepare for the general examination.

 The general examination is normally administered in the spring of the second year.
 It probes the student’s knowledge of basic fluid dynamics, physics, and chemistry of the atmosphere and oceans and certain specialty areas through written examinations and a research seminar presentation.
 The purpose of the one hour-long research seminar is to demonstrate the student’s ability to work independently and analyze a research problem.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes a minimum of seven course work and passes the written portion of the general examination.
+The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes a minimum of seven courses and passes the written portion of the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.

 Students are encouraged to teach as an assistant in instruction (AI) for one or two semesters during their time at Princeton, but it is not required.
 Teaching normally comes after the general examination, in the third and fourth years in the program.